Key takeaways

 Most card issuers allow you to transfer auto loan debt, too.
 As an extra benefit, when you transfer auto loan debt to a balance transfer credit card, you’ll officially be paying off the lender servicing that loan.
 This means you’ll get the title of your car earlier than you otherwise would have.

-Auto loans generally come with lower interest rates, often in the 3 percent range.
+That’s because auto loans generally come with lower interest rates than credit cards.
 You don’t want to swap a low interest rate with a much higher one when your new credit card’s regular APR kicks in on your remaining balance.

 Personal loans

-The interest rates on personal loans are generally lower than those you get with a credit card, although they’re generally higher for borrowers with poor or fair credit.
-If you’re in the latter group, moving this debt to a credit card with an intro APR offer could save you money on interest.
+Again, the bigger question here is, should you balance transfer a personal loan?
+The interest rates on personal loans are generally lower than those you get with a credit card, although they may be higher for borrowers with poor credit or fair credit.
+If you’re in these groups, moving your debt to a credit card with an intro APR offer could save you money on interest.

 However, if you have good credit, you’ll likely have a better interest rate on a personal loan than a credit card.
-If you’re confident you can pay off the balance during your balance transfer card’s intro APR period, then no interest is better than whatever low interest rate your personal loan charges.
-But if life throws you a curveball and you can’t pay the card balance off in full, you could pay more in interest on the back end.
+If you’re confident you can pay off the balance during your balance transfer card’s intro APR period, then paying no interest is certainly better than whatever low interest rate your personal loan charges.
+But if life throws you a curveball and you can’t pay the card balance off in full, you could wind up paying more in interest than you would have if you left your personal loan in place.

 Student loans

 While transferring student loan debt to credit cards is possible, it may not be the best financial decision.
-Federal student loans come with protections such as repayment plans and forgiveness programs.
-You’ll lose these protections if you transfer that debt to a credit card.
+Federal student loans come with protections such as repayment plans and forgiveness programs; you’ll lose these protections if you transfer that debt to a credit card.
+However, if you’re carrying private student loans with higher interest rates, moving them to a balance transfer card with a low introductory APR can give you a window of opportunity to pay down your remaining debt without incurring interest.

 Home equity loans